 The calculator below is used for Clapeyron-Mendeleev equation or state of ideal gas equation problems.
 Some of theory is placed below the calculator.
-There is also some problem examples below.
+There are also some examples of typical problems below.

 Clapeyron-Mendeleev equation problem examples